mspncp/gosu-wiki/Getting Started on OS X.md

 # Getting Started on OS X

+*TO DO: This does not yet explain how resource loading works; TL;DR add your resources to the Xcode project and use `Gosu::resource_path` to find them.*

 ## Creating a New C++ Gosu Project

 Gosu uses [CocoaPods](http://cocoapods.org/) to streamline the Xcode project setup.
 Even though CocoaPods calls itself an "Objective C library manager", it is a great tool to integrate the C++ based Gosu library into your project along with all its dependencies.